Medieval Arab Women’s Hairstyles and Head Ornaments

 6) Al-mayyala’s hairstyle

-Such large and tempting hairdos were specifically designated for women in the profession of soliciting male attention.
-Likewise, women whose heads resembled a camel’s hump were described as temptresses inclined to evil and destined to Hell, suggesting that voluminous, stuffed headdresses similar to those worn by Egyptian women were also known in the Hijāz.21
+The designation “double humps” (‘asnimat al-bukht) was probably an allusion to the shape and style of the piled and protruding Roman hairstyles known by early Muslims, and thus, they wanted to set a common standard that would preclude the believing women (al-mu’minat) from following the styles of the non-Muslim Byzantine women.
+Likewise, women whose heads resembled a camel’s hump were described as temptresses inclined to evil and destined to Hell, suggesting that voluminous, stuffed headdresses similar to those worn by Egyptian women were also known in the Hijāz.30

-Depictions of several women in Maqamat al-Hariri showing fully veiled but bulky heads visible from their cloaks illustrate that some free women sport these imposing hairstyles.
-In a similar fashion to the towering Roman hairstyles, Muslim women achieved this hairstyle by taking their tresses and plaits and adding volume through false hair, strips of cloth, caps, and turbans, gathering their hair at the top so that if a woman walks, it looks like she has two heads.
+Jurists explain how Muslim women achieved this hairstyle by taking their tresses and plaits and adding volume through false hair, strips of cloth, caps, and turbans, gathering their hair at the top so that if a woman walks, it looks like she has two heads or a two-humped camel.

 Jurists explain that the prohibition on such hairstyles referenced in that hadith is only applied when they are worn outside the home and could be visible from their veils or cloaks, fearing it might garner unwanted male attention, something a free and respectable woman should preclude herself from doing.
 Yet, wearing such hairstyles inside her home in the company of family or female friends was fine, and wearing the hair down like the mothers of the believers was preferable.